maxwell882000/MarketPlaceFrontEnd/README.md

 LATER
 Input password does not know
-it is size when modal not show up
+it is size when modal not show up,
+In basket , put condition which number of available product must be less than quantity